mahaozhou/Joint-Pricing-and-Capacity-Design/README.md

 ## Data availability

-The underlying department-level operational data used for empirical calibration cannot be publicly released due to a confidentiality agreement.
-The numerical experiments can nevertheless be reproduced using the model primitives, calibrated quantities, and sensitivity ranges reported in the manuscript and Supplemental Online Materials.
+The underlying department-level operational data used to anchor the numerical demand and capacity scales cannot be publicly released due to a confidentiality agreement.
+The numerical experiments can nevertheless be reproduced using the model primitives, reported parameter values, and sensitivity ranges provided in the manuscript and Supplemental Online Materials.
 The files in `results/` are saved computational outputs and do not contain the confidential raw operational data.

 ## Repository structure